WillBrock/tic-tac-toe/README.md

 # tic-tac-toe
-Realtime tic tac toe with socket.id and nodejs
+Realtime tic tac toe with socket.io and nodejs